Johnw7789/bestbuy-checkout-api/README.md

     log.Fatal("Failed to create checkout client:", err) }

-// Step 4: Add item to cart and handle queue tokenId, a2cId, checkoutData, err := checkoutClient.CartItem()
-if err != nil && err.Error() != "no queue found" {
+// Step 4: Add item to cart and handle queue if one is present tokenId, a2cId, checkoutData, err := checkoutClient.CartItem() if err != nil && err.Error() != "no queue found" {
     log.Fatal("Failed to complete cart process:", err)